• Skip to primary navigation

 Car insurance isn’t simple and it doesn’t work the same way in each state.
 If you grew up in a tort state and move to a no-fault state, you’ll be surprised to learn how the no-fault insurance system works.

 As of 2019, thirteen U.S. states have a no-fault car insurance system in place.
 The remaining thirty-eight states have a tort system.
 In a tort state, the driver responsible for a crash is financially responsible for damages and medical bills, usually paid through their insurance.
-The tort system sometimes assigns blame to each driver involved in an accident as a percentage if multiple contributing factors are present.

 In a no-fault state, the courts make no attempt to determine fault in an accident.
 Instead, each driver is responsible for filing a claim with their insurance company to cover their costs.